Environmental terrorism: Definition

 argue that attacks on natural resources can now cause more deaths, property damage, political chaos, and other adverse effects than in previous years.

 Chalecki distinguishes between environmental terrorism and eco-terrorism.
 She notes that environmental terrorism can be defined "as the unlawful use of force against in situ environmental resources so as to deprive populations of their benefit(s) and/or destroy other property".
 In contrast, eco-terrorism is the destruction of property in the interest of saving the environment from human encroachment and destruction.
 More concisely, environmental terrorism involves targeting natural resources.
 Eco-terrorism involves targeting the built environment such as roads, buildings and trucks, in defense of natural resources.
 Other analysts may fail to distinguish between these different threats.

 Examples

-Incendiary balloons from the Gaza Strip were used to burn down approximately 2,260 acres of woodland in Israel during the first half of 2018.

 Children of Fire Initiative, an organization believed to be an offshoot of the PKK, claimed responsibility for multiple arson and wildfire attacks in Turkey, including those that happened in 2020.

 Illegal burnings of waste in the West Bank have been claimed to be acts of environmental terrorism against Israel as they are one of the main causes of carcinogenic air pollution in Israel.

+The Gulf War oil spill, which is estimated to be the biggest oil spill in human history, has been described as a form of environmental terrorism by Iraqi forces.